Minecraft modding: WorldEdit

+Bedrock Edition

+Minecraft: Bedrock Edition supports add-ons that work with the game's built-in modding API.
+Free and premium add-ons are available on the Minecraft Marketplace since 2024.
+Additionally, free user-created addons can be downloaded on third-party websites, such as MCPEDL, ModBay, and Curseforge.
+Introduced in 2017, the Marketplace operates on a revenue sharing model in which creators retain a share of each sale.
+By 2021, it had reportedly generated around US$350 million for participating creators.

+Legacy Console Edition

+Minecraft: Legacy Console Edition, a discontinued branch consisting of various console versions before the update to Bedrock Edition, did not support mods outside of official DLC packs due to the consoles' closed infrastructure.
+In 2026, the full source code for the 2014 build of Legacy Console Edition was leaked on 4chan.
+Users subsequently created an unofficial PC port and started developing mods for the build, mainly backporting features from modern versions of Minecraft.

 Malware

 Minecraft mods have been an attack vector of malware by downloading and running malicious mods.

 In March 2017, Slovak cyber company ESET revealed that 87 examples of trojan horse malware were distributed through the Google Play Store under the guise of Minecraft mods.
 Their purpose was to either display adverts or con players into downloading other apps.
 Combined, these fake mods gathered over 1,000,000 downloads in the first three months of early 2017.

 In June 2023, attackers gained access to popular mods and modpacks including "Better Minecraft" and created new releases which contained malware, dubbed "Fractureiser" after the CurseForge account that uploaded it.

 In July 2023, an arbitrary code execution vulnerability was found in several Forge-based Minecraft mods such as BdLib and EnderCore.
-The malware was named "BleedingPipe" by a Minecraft security community.
+The malware was named "BleedingPipe" by the Minecraft security community.
 It takes advantage of mods incorrectly using deserialization in the "ObjectInputStream" class.
 Although the vulnerability existed since 2017, a blog post by MMPA brought it mainstream, spreading its use before fixes could be made.